ronaldmosquera/vuepdfsign/README.md

 This project is s software that enables users to digitally sign PDF files online.
 This open-source project utilizes various tools and libraries available on GitHub, such as vue-drag-resize, to provide a seamless user experience for positioning the signature within the PDF document.

-The main functionality of VueSignPDF is to allow users to upload PDF files and apply their digital signatures.
+The main functionality of vuepdfsign is to allow users to upload PDF files and apply their digital signatures.
 To achieve this, the project incorporates a web service created in PHP, leveraging the power of jPDFSign-PHP library for digitally signing the uploaded files.

 Key Features: